 Stikstof Spons is a feasibility study by Seaweedland, exploring whether seaweed grown on land can be used to remove nitrogen from saline water streams.
-The project investigates how seaweed absorbs nitrogen under controlled conditions, and whether this process can be developed into a scalable, nature-based water treatment solution.
+The project, made possible with support from SNN, investigates how seaweed absorbs nitrogen under controlled conditions, and whether this process can be developed into a scalable, nature-based water treatment solution.

 The Netherlands faces a structural nitrogen challenge that affects biodiversity, water quality, and land use.
 Many existing solutions focus on reducing emissions on land, while saline and brackish water flows are often overlooked.
 This project examines whether seaweed cultivation can capture nitrogen directly at the source, before it enters natural ecosystems.